 The Weather and Climate Research Programme (WCRP) Modelling Panel (WMP) recently concluded: "regional projections from the current generation of climate models were sufficiently uncertain to compromise the goal of providing society with reliable predictions of regional climate change.
 Therefore, a major recommendation by the group was that, to meet the expectations of society, it is both necessary and possible to revolutionise climate prediction.
 It is necessary because adaptation strategies require more accurate and reliable predictions of regional weather and climate extreme events than are possible with the current generation of climate models.
 It is possible firstly because of major advances in scientific understanding, secondly because of the development of seamless prediction systems which unify weather and climate prediction, thus bringing insights and constraints of weather prediction into the climate change arena, and thirdly because of the ever-expanding power of computers."

-Two NCAS-Climate flagship high-resolution climate modelling projects, HiGEM and UJCC, operated in collaboration with the UK Met Office, have been among the first to demonstrate the importance of these needs and opportunities, placing the UK's Natural Environment Research Council (NERC) at the frontier of climate modelling and prediction.
+Two recent NCAS-Climate flagship high-resolution climate modelling projects, HiGEM and UJCC, operated in collaboration with the UK Met Office, were among the first to demonstrate the importance of these needs and opportunities, placing the UK's Natural Environment Research Council (NERC) at the frontier of climate modelling and prediction.
+Current projects, including UPSCALE and PRIMAVERA, continue this work.

 Figure | Climate model development: low-resolution (N96/130km; above) and high-resolution (N512/25km; below) topography in a global climate model.
 By developing global models at the highest possible resolutions, we aim to better represent important small-scale processes in the atmosphere and ocean.